moronigranja/GG-Downloader-Windows/README.md

 That is coming next.
 Be patient. :)

 ## TL:DR I'm dumb
-1. Download the latest release (the .zip file found [here](https://github.com/GOG-Games-com/GG-Downloader-Windows/releases)) and extract
+1. Download the latest release (the .tar.gz archive found [here](https://github.com/GOG-Games-com/GG-Downloader-Windows/releases))
+2. Extract the `gg-downloader-windows.tar.gz` file.
+If you have Windows 10 or above, you can run the following command in Command Prompt or PowerShell terminal in the location where you downloaded the file to extract: `tar xf gg-downloader-windows.tar.gz` You can also use [7ip](https://www.7-zip.org/download.html) to extract the `.tar.gz` archive then followed by extraction of the `.tar` archive.
-2. Open a Command Prompt or PowerShell terminal in the location of `gg-downloader.exe`
+3. Open a Command Prompt or PowerShell terminal in the location of `gg-downloader.exe`
-3. Authenticate: `./gg-downloader.exe auth`
+4. Authenticate: `./gg-downloader.exe auth`
-3. Download: `./gg-downloader.exe download https://gog-games.com/game/arcade_paradise` (replace url for another game) or `./gg-downloader download arcade_paradise` (replace slug for another game)
+5. Download: `./gg-downloader.exe download https://gog-games.com/game/arcade_paradise` (replace url for another game) or `./gg-downloader download arcade_paradise` (replace slug for another game)
-4. Entered wrong creds for auth? `./gg-downloader.exe reset`
+6. Entered wrong creds for auth? `./gg-downloader.exe reset`

 ## Usage
 `./gg-downloader.exe [command] [options]`